Tomsyno/Data115_Group_Project_Oil_Price_comparison_between_Covid_and_2008/README.md

 While we do see large similarities with both Oil Price and Stock Price in the two economic crises, The Crash of 2008 was more severe of a crisis, strictly from an economic view.

 ## Future Analysis
+In the future it would be interesting to look at updated graphs for this data, as we are not in the recovery phase of the Crash caused by COVID-19 yet.
+It